In a NutshellDue to the COVID-19 pandemic, Arizona has extended its filing and payment deadline for 2019 income taxes to July 15, 2020.

 Learn more about the difference between tax deductions and tax credits.

 The Arizona Department of Revenue operates a website called AZTaxes, where you can e-file both your federal and state tax returns as well as make any state tax payments that are due.
 This can be a fast, easy and more error-proof way to file your returns.
 If you file electronically and are expecting a refund from the state, you might get the amount in as little as one week.
-You may be able to use the free Credit Karma Tax® service to calculate and file your federal and Arizona state tax returns online, depending on your filing status and what credits you claim.

 If you opt to go the paper route, you can download all the tax forms from the department’s website.
 For paper returns, here are the mailing addresses.